 Welcome!

 My research links three major topics in ecology: biogeography, functional traits and ecosystem functioning.
 I am combing these fields by linking species level, community level and macroecological data.
-In a nutshell, I am focusing on the following questions:
+In brief, I am focusing on the following questions:

 - How do plants adapt to different abiotic and biotic factors?